 Sunny skies.
 Airy patios.
 Off-the-charts-amazing food and drink.
 It’s no wonder brunching is a favorite weekend pastime in Scottsdale!
-Here are a handful of recommendations for great spots to while away a couple of hours relaxing over brunch with your favorite people.
+Here are a handful of recommendations for great Scottsdale brunch spots to while away a couple of hours relaxing with your favorite people.

 Featuring a $10 menu, bottomless mimosas and Southwest-inspired Bloodys made with the micro-distillery’s own hand-crafted spicy pepper vodka, Blue Clover’s brunch is one of Old Town Scottsdale’s best hidden gems.
 The house specialty is The Basic – two eggs (any style) atop a bed of crispy tater tots served with bacon and toast.
 Other options include the Green Chili Breakfast Burrito and the Farm Egg & Bacon Grilled Cheese.
 Portions are hearty, so bring your appetite!

 With two Scottsdale locations (Old Town and Kierland Commons), The Mission is a favored brunch spot among locals.
 The modern Latin menu features both sweet and savory options, including Cinnamon Pecan Waffles, chicken and pork Chilaquiles (the chicken is my go-to!), and Corn, Crab and Shrimp Pancakes.
 To drink, you can’t go wrong with The Missionary, a classic margarita with a splash of red sangria.
 And for dessert I like to splurge on the Espresso Churros – cinnamon- and brown sugar-dusted pastries partnered with an Ibarra chocolate milkshake.